Buying my First Home

 An open mortgage provides the flexibility of being able to repay all or part of your mortgage at any time without a prepayment charge.
 A closed mortgage limits your prepayment options, but usually offers a lower interest rate than an open mortgage.
 We recommend first time home buyers take a closed mortgage to take advantage of a lower interest rate, unless you plan to repay all or a large portion of your mortgage fast.
 The Biggar Team will discuss the best option for you based on your mortgage goals.

 Understanding fixed rate mortgage

 With a fixed rate mortgage, you get the security of knowing that the interest rate on your mortgage won’t rise during the term, even if interest rates increase.
 Because the principal and interest payments are predictable, you’ll know exactly how much you will owe at the end of your term.
 This is a great option for a first time home buyer for this reason.

 Understanding qualifying rate

-Insured mortgages of any term require that you qualify for a higher payment.
-This is a rule the Bank of Canada implemented to ensure that you can manage a higher mortgage payment if rates were to rise.
-The qualifying payment is based on the Conventional mortgage – 5-year rate, as published by the Bank of Canada.
+The bank of Canda requires mortgages to be “stress tested”.
+This is a rule the Bank of Canada implemented to ensure that you can manage a higher mortgage payment if interest rates were to rise.
+Borrowers who apply for an insured mortgage use a qualifying payment based on the five-year benchmark rate published by the Bank of Canada.
+Borrowers who apply for an uninsured mortgage have to qualify at the greater of the five-year benchmark rate published by the Bank of Canada or the contractual mortgage rate plus 2 percent.
 Note that your mortgage payment is still based on the interest rate you are offered in your mortgage contract.